 3. Are you prepared to do some jail time because you've been falsely accused of being the attacker and your reason for self-defense was not justifiable?

 If you answered "yes" to all of these questions, read on.
-If you had the slightest hesitation to any of these questions, ask yourself, why you didn't answer "yes".
+If you had the slightest hesitation to answer yes to any of these questions, ask yourself, why.
+Why didn't you answer "yes"?

 Assault and Battery

-Although assault and battery isn't the only crime committed in our world, it's one of the most common.
-What exactly is considered assault and battery?
-Based on your location, your state may define assault and battery differently.
-Below, is how California defines this crime.
-"The California Penal Code defines assault as an "unlawful attempt" to cause a "violent injury on the person of another" -- assault is often described as an attempt to commit a battery."
+Although assault and battery isn't the only crime committed in our world, it's one of the most common but what exactly is considered assault and battery?
+To begin, assault and battery can mean something different based on your location.
+Because I'm located in California, California states the following: "The California Penal Code defines assault as an "unlawful attempt" to cause a "violent injury on the person of another" -- assault is often described as an attempt to commit a battery."
 "Battery describes force or violence used against another person.
 The Penal Code establishes varying degrees of severity for a battery."

 When is the Use of Force Legal?

-Please keep in mind, every state will have different laws.
+As previously mentioned, every state will have different laws.
 Below is information on legal force based on California Laws.
 "California law allows use of force in self-defense or defense of others when you reasonably believe that you or they are in imminent danger of physical harm, and that force is necessary to stop the danger.
-However, you may only use the degree of force reasonably necessary under the circumstances", in other words, the defense response must be proportionate to the aggression.
+However, you may only use the degree of force reasonably necessary under the circumstances", in other words, the defense response must be proportionate to the aggression."
 "A person can use self-defense as a legal defense when he or she defends:"

 Important Note: